 Polish Spółka (Sp Z o.o.)
 Company Formation

 All companies are required to have a registered office in Poland, where legal company documents and correspondence may be served.
-We can provide a registered office as part of our incorporation package.
+We provide a registered office as part of our incorporation package.

 The minimum share capital is PLN 5,000 (approximately EUR 1,250) with the lowest permitted share value being PLN 50 (approximately EUR 12).